Home safety and childproofing facts and statistics

 Plants in the backyard and the house

-Chemicals and cleaners may be the obvious poisonous materials around your house, but household plants pose an equal threat.
+Chemicals and cleaners may be the obvious poisonous materials around your house, but household plants can pose an equal threat.
 Several plants, if ingested, are toxic to children and pets.
-Less severe reactions may include irritation of the skin.
-The best way to prevent possible poisoning is to eliminate poisonous plants from your house.

 Child safety hazards room by room

 Another strategy for evaluating the safety of your home is to examine possible hazards room by room.
 Here are the most common areas where you are likely to find issues that need to be addressed.